 It is possible that you will have a small amount of water in your mouthpiece, so to avoid inhaling water into our throat, we use airway control.
 The following are proper airway control points to remember if you have water in your mouthpiece:

-- Exhale sharply through the mouthpiece, or use the purge to remove water.
+- Exhale sharply through the mouthpiece, or use the purge button on the second stage to remove water.

 - After clearing your regulator, inhale cautiously.